jxxb/time-clock/README.md

 # Overview

 This program allows users to input clock-in and clock-out times for determining hourly pay.
-It demonstrates the use of objects, variables, and more.
+It demonstrates the use of objects, variables, expressions, conditionals, loops, functions, objects and classes.
+Inheritance is used to form a Overtime_Card class from the Time_Card class for a boosted hourly rate.

 # Environment